Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Methodology

-For a two-variable constraint $\tau_j=(v_a,r_j,v_b)\in\mathcal{P}_2$, if one endpoint variable already has a binding set (e.g., $\mathcal{E}_b(v_a)$), we instantiate $v_a$ as an observed anchor, turning $\tau_j$ into a single-variable constraint with one grounded endpoint.
-We then rerun the same pipeline from constraint-based retrieval to sufficiency check to induce candidates for $v_b$ and collect the corresponding evidence $\mathcal{T}_u^{txt}$ or $\mathcal{T}_j^{txt}$.
-By performing this propagation procedure again, constraints that initially contain two placeholder variables can also be progressively grounded while preserving the same constraint-level control.
+We then propagate the bindings to constraints that contain two variables.
+Let $\mathcal{P}_2$ denote the set of constraints in $\mathcal{P}$ whose head and tail are both variables.
+For a two-variable constraint $\tau_j=(v_a,r_j,v_b)\in\mathcal{P}_2$, if one endpoint variable already has a binding set such as $\mathcal{E}_b(v_a)$, we instantiate $v_a$ as an observed anchor, turning $\tau_j$ into a one-variable constraint with one grounded endpoint.
+We then rerun the same pipeline from constraint-based retrieval to sufficiency check to induce candidates for $v_b$ and collect the corresponding evidence.
+By performing this propagation procedure again, constraints that initially contain two variables can also be progressively grounded while preserving the same constraint-level control.